biswas11-cp/hms/README.md

 ## ⚙️ How to Run
 1. Clone the repository
-2. Configure Oracle SQL in application.properties
+2. Configure MySQL in application.properties
 3. Run as Spring Boot Application

 ## 📸 API Testing